chaoss/augur/docs/source/getting-started/usage/make-commands.rst

 ``make dev``
 -------------
-To start the frontend and backend processes together, run ``make dev``.
+To start the frontend and backend servers together, run ``make dev``.
 The output should like something like this (note that your process IDs and network will be different):